caiiiycuk/js-dos/v7/docs/doszone.md

 * [dos.zone](https://dos.zone) it's a default player for `js-dos bundles` based on js-dos api.
 * [game studio](https://dos.zone/studio) it's a full featured bundles creator for js-dos.

-## Database

-Our database if free for use, you can obtain it [here](https://github.com/js-dos/dos.zone.db).
-It's synced with *Talks* in both directions.
-You can find all links to bundles in it.

 ## Contributing

 You can contribute directly to [repository](https://github.com/js-dos/repository)